Sammy-j2/wundy/docs/material_models.md

 the `nonlinear` option only when you need the full geometric/material nonlinearity solution returned by the Newton–Raphson loop.

+### Why we use the first Piola–Kirchhoff (PK1) stress

+For the 1‑D Neo‑Hookean implementation the solver forms internal forces using the first Piola–Kirchhoff stress $P$ and its derivative $\mathrm{d}P/\mathrm{d}F$ with respect to the deformation gradient $F$.
+There are a few practical reasons for this choice in the current codebase:

+- **Work-conjugacy in the reference configuration:** Using PK1 gives internal nodal forces naturally in the reference (undeformed) configuration so the elemental internal force for a 2‑node bar is simply

+  $$f_e = A\,P\,[-1,\;1]^T$$

+  where $A$ is the (reference) cross‑sectional area.
+This leads directly to the consistent element tangent used in Newton iterations:

+  $$k_e = \frac{A\,\mathrm{d}P}{\mathrm{d}F}\frac{1}{L}\begin{bmatrix}1 & -1\\ -1 & 1\end{bmatrix}$$

+- **Simplicity for 1‑D axial elements:** PK1 gives a compact, scalar mapping from $F$ to an axial force that fits the existing assembly pattern (axial 2×2 contribution expanded for multi‑DOF support).
+This keeps the nonlinear path implementation small and focused on material nonlinearity rather than tensorial bookkeeping.
+- **Consistent tangent (Jacobian) is straightforward:** Newton–Raphson convergence relies on a correct consistent tangent.
+For the compressible Neo‑Hookean energy used here the derivative $\mathrm{d}P/\mathrm{d}F$ is available in closed form (and implemented in `_neo_PK1_and_tangent`), which simplifies robust NR iterations.

+Limitations and notes:

+- PK1 is a two‑point (unsymmetric) stress measure defined relative to the reference configuration; it is not objective (frame‑indifferent) in the same way as the Cauchy stress.
+For 1‑D axial bar elements and moderate rotations this is acceptable, but for full 3‑D, large‑rotation formulations you would typically use objective measures (e.g., the Cauchy stress with an updated configuration) or the second Piola–Kirchhoff stress in a material description.
+- The current implementation uses PK1 because it provides a minimal, correct nonlinear axial formulation with a matching consistent tangent; if you need a fully objective, multi‑dimensional hyperelastic formulation we can extend the code to use different stress measures and an updated configuration.

+### Neo‑Hookean with EB1D beam bending (current limitation)

+If you combine a Neo‑Hookean material with `EB1D` beam elements the present implementation treats bending linearly using the small‑strain tangent modulus `E`.
+Only axial Neo‑Hookean behavior enters the Newton–Raphson loop; rotational DOFs assemble the standard Euler–Bernoulli stiffness each iteration.

+Practical effects:
+- Large rotation / geometric nonlinear bending is not modeled (small‑angle assumption).
+- Bending stress recovery uses `E`, not a hyperelastic curvature formulation.
+- Setting `integration.nonlinear: nonlinear` still runs Newton–Raphson so axial bars with Neo‑Hooke converge while beams behave linearly.

+Recommended usage: Use EB1D with Neo‑Hooke for problems dominated by axial nonlinearity or modest bending where linear curvature is acceptable.
+For strongly nonlinear bending (large tip rotations) treat results as first‑order estimates.

+Roadmap (future work): geometric nonlinear beam, consistent Neo‑Hookean bending tangent, and shear‑deformable (Timoshenko) variant.

+### Manufactured solutions (MMS) notes

+MMS are included to verify assembly and solver behavior:

+- Axial Neo‑Hooke (nonlinear): choose an exact field such as `u(x) = eps * x` so the deformation gradient `F = 1 + eps` is constant.
+Drive with a tip traction approximating PK1 (`T ≈ E * eps * A`) or using the exact PK1 expression; the NR path converges to the target linear field.
+See `tests/test_axial_mms_nonlinear.py`.
+- EB1D beam: run MMS in `integration.nonlinear: linearize` to avoid singular tangents in pure beam problems.
+Loads can be derived from a chosen `w(x)` via `q(x) = E I w''''(x)` or set to a uniform value to exercise distributed load mapping.
+See `tests/test_beam_mms.py`.

 ## Programmatic (Python) example

 You can provide the same data directly to `first_fe_code` as a Python